karan1289/karan1289/README.md

  Hi there 👋,I'm Karan Shivsharan a Data Science Enthusiast

-- 🔭 I’m currently working on Face Detecting algorithm.
+- 🔭 I’m currently working on Deep Learning, Computer Vision and NLP.
 - 🌱 I’m currently learning Deep Learning and Computer Vision.
 - 🤔 I’m looking for help with NLP
 - 💬 Ask me about any things regarding Machine Learning, Deep Learning.